pes18fan/notor/README.md

 # notor

-A simple terminal-based app that you can use to take and store short notes.
+A terminal app for taking notes.

 ## Installation